rizvi5a/Code-Quiz/README.md

 * Finalized functions questionClick() and clockTic()
 * Quiz is looping on all questions and  working as expected.
 * CSS file is modified to add more colors
+* Feedback attributes( display colors) are changed to show green and red displays
+* of correct and wrong answers, respectively..
+*